Music

 Very well-read cowboy swings as if he has just seen God

-You can easily imagine Greg Freeman as a muppet – that’s how wobbly he moves through his own songs.
-As 'Curtain' swings toward seven minutes, it sounds as if Dr. Teeth and the Electric Mayhem have joined the company.
+It's easy to imagine Greg Freeman as a muppet – that's how wobbly he moves through his own songs.
+As 'Curtain' swings towards the seven-minute mark, it sounds as if Dr. Teeth and the Electric Mayhem have joined the band.
 But behind the slacker-like nonchalance of the alt-country musician from the far north of Vermont lies a literary world.
-Freeman’s lyrics are like neo-Gothic novels, usually in rock-'n-roll form, but sometimes also as tormented, Springsteen-esque ballads.
-While he moans and crows about striking firefighters and the year 1816, when a volcanic eruption caused a 'year without a summer', we keep stubbornly headbanging.
+Freeman's lyrics are like neo-gothic novels, mostly in rock-'n-roll form, but sometimes also as tortured, Springsteen-esque ballads.
+While he groans and crows about striking firefighters and the year 1816, when a volcanic eruption caused a 'year without a summer', we keep stubbornly headbanging.

 NEWSLETTER